Michael-CyberSecurity/Michael-CyberSecurity/README.md

   3) Cryptography: Based on CISSP standards and Cryptography and Network Security: Principles and Practice (Pearson), strengthened the cryptosystem by optimizing algorithms, ensuring key secrecy, selecting appropriate key lengths, and using initialization vectors to achieve ideal confusion and diffusion.
 Analysed cipher suites and selected suitable options for enterprise applications.
   4) Communications Security: Designed and implemented a Robust Security Network (RSN) with IEEE 802.11i for wireless security.
 Analysed common network attacks and performed security hardening on routers, switches, and firewalls, following vendor best practices.
   5) System Security: In alignment with CIS standards, led secure hardening initiatives for Linux, AIX, Windows, Apple Server Systems, Virtualization, Cloud Computing, and NAS/SAN Storage to ensure comprehensive security across diverse platforms.
+  6) AAA: Authentication, Authorization, and Accounting — using RADIUS for initial authentication, integrated with EAP methods such as EAP-TLS/PEAP, PKI for certificate-based access, Kerberos for Single Sign-On (SSO), and LDAP for centralized identity management.

 - 💬 IT Governance
   1)	Assisted the Chief Information Officer (CIO) in planning activities, including the annual work plan of the Information Management Center, performance evaluations, and the development of IT governance documentation.
   2)	Acted as PMO role in designing and building IT project management systems aligned with PMP standards.
 Managed projects through all six stages: preparation, initiation, planning, implementation, go-live preparation and closure;